Coal Creek, Jefferson County, Colorado

-Coal Creek, commonly known as Coal Creek Canyon, is a census-designated place (CDP) located in and governed by Jefferson, Boulder, and Gilpin counties in Colorado, United States, but primarily Jefferson County.
-The population of the Coal Creek CDP was 2,400 at the United States Census 2010.
-The Golden post office (Zip code 80403) serves the area.
+Coal Creek, commonly known as Coal Creek Canyon, is an unincorporated community and a census-designated place (CDP) located in Jefferson, Boulder, and Gilpin counties, Colorado, United States.
+The population of the Coal Creek CDP was 2,494 at the United States Census 2020.
+The unincorporated community is a part of the Denver-Aurora, CO Combined Statistical Area and the Front Range Urban Corridor.

+History

+The Coal Creek, Colorado Territory, post office operated from April 9, 1864, until October 29, 1873, but the Golden, Colorado, post office (Zip code 80403) now serves the area.

 Geography

 The Coal Creek CDP has an area of 24.355 km2, including 0.039 km2 of water.